Cielquan/python_test-cielquan/CONTRIBUTING.rst

 to avoid multiple instances of the same issue.

-    **Note:** If you find a *closed* issue covering your topic and you think that the issue is not fully solved yet, please open a new issue and reference the closed one.
+    **Note:** If you find a *closed* issue covering your topic and you think that the issue is not fully solved/covered yet, please open a new issue and reference the closed one.

 How to submit a bug report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section will guide you through the process of submitting a bug report which helps
+This section will guide you through the process of submitting a bug report, which helps
 others to understand your report, reproduce the problem and eventually find related
 issues.